What is an ISA?

 Parents can also open a Junior ISA for their children, but this doesn’t count towards your personal ISA allowance.
 It’s held in the child’s name.

 Below we’ll look at some of the pros and cons of each type of ISA, but remember, what’s right for you and your family will depend on your own circumstances.
-For tailored financial advice, you can book an appointment with a Wesleyan Financial Services Consultant.
+For tailored financial advice, you can book an appointment with a Specialist Financial Adviser from Wesleyan Financial Services.

 Perhaps the most simple type of ISA is the cash ISA.
 It allows you to earn tax-free interest on your cash savings.
 You can usually choose between a variable or fixed interest rate.